nevzatseferoglu/fl-service/README.md

 - [x] Change the database in a way that it can manage more than one fl algorithm.
 That means there will be more than one (server/clients) configuration.
 - [x] Update architecture diagram
+- [ ] The docstring for a function or method should summarize its behavior and document its arguments, return value(s), side effects, exceptions raised, and restrictions on when it can be called (all if applicable).
 - [ ] Add diagrams (sequence)
 - [ ] Set request path, query parameters validation.
 - [ ] Introduce usa-case scenario and set up instructions of the host machine.
 - [ ] Incrase observability.
 - [ ] Add missing informations to the doc.
+- [ ] Mention about contraints such as recorded host can participate a single federated learning.
+- [ ] Target host machine might require key file to connect through paramiko.

 ## Research